 Printing out a school’s values and putting them up at reception is never enough.
 The chosen values need to be brought to life and turned into daily habits and behaviours.
 These habits and behaviours need to extend to all the organisation’s stakeholders, including parents, governors, and local communities.
 This needs consistent effort, constant encouragement, and ownership of the values throughout the whole school.

 What is the Values Challenge workshop?

 The Values Challenge is a one-hour workshop designed to highlight the importance of values to your school and to help bring those values to life.
 The Values Challenge is designed to be easy to organise, highly motivating and effective.
 We hope you will find it useful, inspiring and enriching.

-This year, reflecting the World Values Day 2021 theme of Reconnecting, it challenges us to ask:
+This year, reflecting the World Values Day 2022 theme of Values for Community, it challenges us to ask:

 - To what extent are we really living our school’s values every day?

 - What practical change – small or large – can we make that would help bring just one of those values to life in a more meaningful way?